CompuNanoLab/PANTANI/README.md

 ## Acknowledgments

-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2022 research and innovation programme (PoC-PANTANI grant agreement No 101069171).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2022 research and innovation program (PoC-PANTANI grant agreement No 101069171).